 At this point in the season, we are dreaming of the end of winter and love to start planning Spring Break art activities for kids just to get ourselves warm.
-Cameron has tried on every bathing suit she owns.
-Twice.
-And Kane has his suitcase at the ready.
-So the kids were super excited to try out a few new travel activities from OOLY!
+We believe art isn’t just for at-home fun, we believe you can take it on the road too.
+And if you choose the right supplies, art on the go is uncomplicated.

 For the past few years, we’ve taken a warm-weather spring break trip with a group of several families.
 It’s a lot of fun.
 And A LOT of kids, so I always bring a few different art projects and activities to have at the ready for when the kids inevitably need a break from the beach.
 I’ve tried a range of projects over the years and I’m sharing a few of my favorites with you today: